practicalli-johnny/jr0cket.github.io-hexo/source/_posts/thinking-functional-with-clojure-at-devoxxuk-2016.md

 # In Summary

-By the end of this workshop you should know much more about Functional Programming, wether you decide to continue with Clojure or take these concepts to another language.
+By the end of [this workshop](https://practicalli.github.io/clojure/) you should know much more about Functional Programming, wether you decide to continue with Clojure or take these concepts to another language.

+_Update: The workshop is now available online, so please take a look at the [thinking functionally](https://practicalli.github.io/clojure/thinking-functionally/) section_.

 There are plenty of follow-on resources for Clojure & functional programming included in the workshop and all code will be available in the [Practicalli Github organization](https://github.com/practicalli).